overture-stack/website/markdown/documentation/score/user-guide/commands.md

 ## Mount

-The `mount` command is a read-only <a href="https://github.com/libfuse/" target="_blank" rel="noopener noreferrer">FUSE</a> filesystem view of the object storage repository in use by Score.
-This command can be used with the following option flags:
+The `mount` command is a read-only <a href="https://github.com/libfuse/" target="_blank" rel="noopener noreferrer">FUSE</a> filesystem view of the object storage repository in use by Score, and it can be used with the following optional flags:

 | Option | Description |
 | -------| ------------|